 Java garbage collection tuning should be last option we use for increasing the throughput of the application and only when we see a drop in performance because of longer GC causing application timeouts.

 If we come across java.lang.OutOfMemoryError: PermGen space error, then try to monitor and increase the Perm Gen memory space using –XX:PermGen and –XX:MaxPermGen JVM options.
-We do not see this error in case of Java 8 and above.
+We do not see this error in the case of Java 8 and above.
 If we see a lot of full GC operations, then we should try increasing the old generation memory space.
 Overall, garbage collection tuning takes a lot of effort and time and there is no hard and fast rule for that.
 We need to try different options and compare them to find out the best one suitable for our application.

 Some of the performance solutions are: